Importing meat

 Importing goods from EU countries

 There is free movement of goods in the EU, which means that you do not have to pay import duties when importing meat from another EU mem ber state.
-You will not have to declare the goods to Dutch Customs either, but they are subject to VAT.
+You will not have to declare the goods to Dutch Customs.
+Your supplier usually charges 0% VAT.
+You calculate 9% Dutch VAT on the purchase and report it in your VAT return.
+Then you can usually deduct this VAT as input VAT in the same return.

 Import step-by-step plan

-If you want to import, you will make arrangements with your foreign supplier about such things as transportation and payment.
-You can start importing successfully if you have sufficient knowledge of the import process.
+If you want to import, you will have to make arrangements with your foreign supplier about things such as transportation and payment.
+You need to understand the import process clearly to start importing successfully.
 The Import step-by-step plan will help you do just that.
 From market research to concluding a contract.

 Importing goods from non-EU countries

-When you import meat from a non-EU country, you have to file an import declaration with Dutch Customs.
-Your forwarder or customs broker will usually file this import declaration on your behalf for a fee, as well as advancing any import duties and VAT that may be due.
-You will also need an EORI number when dealing with Dutch Customs.
+When you import meat from a non-EU , you have to file an import declaration with Dutch Customs.
+Your forwarder or customs broker will usually file this declaration on your behalf for a fee, as well as advancing any import duties and VAT that may be due.
+You will also need an EORI when dealing with Dutch Customs.

 Import duties